CV vs Resume: Key Differences [+ Examples]

 Key Takeaway

-Here’s all you need to know about the resume/CV differences and when to use which document:
+Here’s all you need to know about the resume/CV differences:

 About Zety’s Editorial Process